pivotal/hammer/README.md

 This file can then be passed into the tool via `hammer -t path-to-env-config <command>`.

 NB: `sys_domain` and `pks_api.url` are only needed for using `hammer cf-login` and `hammer pks-login` respectively.

+Set the ops_manager_ssh_user to `ubuntu` unless you've sshing with a different user.
+Some customers require administrative users to ssh with their personal credentials and su to a shared account.
+Those users would put their private key in the `ops_manager_private_key` and their username in the `ops_manager_ssh_user`.

 ## Development